Before Your Visit

+Complete and bring New Patient Paperwork to your visit.
 Please answer the questions as specifically as possible.
-Understanding the reason for your visit and medical history allows us to best assist you.
-Having this information ready before arriving at the office will expedite your visit.
+Understanding your needs and medical history allows us to best serve you.

-If you wish to be tested, avoid antihistamines (Benadryl, Zyrtec, Claritin, Allegra, Azelastine and most other OTC allergy medications) at least 1 week prior to your visit.
-This is not an exclusive list; certain medications taken for other conditions may interfere with testing but should not be stopped without first discussing with the doctor.
+If you wish to be tested, avoid antihistamines (Benadryl, Zyrtec, Claritin, Allegra, Azelastine and most OTC allergy medications) at least 1 week prior to your visit.
+This is not an exclusive list; some medications taken for other conditions may interfere but should not be stopped without first discussing with the doctor.

 If you must cancel, please provide at least 24 hours notice.
 Appointments are in high demand and this allows us to see others who are waiting for visits.
 As a courtesy we call to confirm all appointments the prior business day.
 Repeated cancellations or no-shows will lead to discontinuation of care.